nathanchance/tuxmake/docs/targets.md

 You can think about targets in TuxMake in terms of `make` targets when building Linux.
 TuxMake does very little beyond running `make` with the correct parameters and collecting the resulting artifacts.
-TuxMake will not fix or work around any problems in the Linux build system: if those exists, they should be fixed in Linux.
+TuxMake will not fix or work around any problems in the Linux build system: if those exist, they should be fixed in Linux.

 Targets can have dependencies between them.
 TuxMake ensures that dependencies